gonzalezlebronc1/Systems_Analysis_Project/README.md

 ---

 ### Activity Diagrams
+The dynamic aspects of the university system workflow from one activity to another based on the use case scenarios found in [Use Case Scenarios](case.md) file.
+All activity diagrams found in [Activity Diagrams](UML%20Diagrams/Activity%20Diagrams) folder.

+#### Classes Without State Chart Diagram
+Some use case scenarios may not need an activity diagram if the process is simple, linear, or involves minimal decision points.
+In such cases, a basic flowchart or textual description may suffice to convey the sequence of actions without the need for a more detailed diagram.

 ### Class Diagrams
 The following is the class diagram of the static structure of the university system